drogue-iot/rfcs/README.md

 ## Proposing a change

 * Propose a change by creating a PR
+* The RFC number is the number of the PR
 * Discuss and refine the proposal
 * Merge or close the process
 * Each merged proposal should have an issue for tracking progress of the implementation